skellis46/slipbox/improvisation and the threshold of the self.md

 This chapter details a tangible yet delicate part of dancing: the threshold between knowing _one_ is dancing and ceasing to be aware that there is a _one_.
 In dance, the two sides of that threshold are commonly evoked by phrases like 'moving and being moved' [@adler-2002-offeringa p.30] or dancing and being danced.
 We understand a version of the concept at its most clichéd through Yeats' question, 'How can we know the dancer from the dance?' [-@yeats-1951-collected p.212].
 Yet Yeats' idea also endures as a trope because it reflects the complex phenomenology of agency one experiences when dancing.
 If it sometimes feels as if it is not me (or anyone) doing this dancing then who or what is?

 In the following pages I pay close attention to this threshold across which agency appears to transit as it morphs: between dancing and being danced.
 On the _dancing_ side of the threshold are the familiar subject–object configurations through which experience is ordinarily organised: I have a body, I am dancing in space, I am doing these actions as an agentic human being.
-On the _being danced_ side, I suggest, those configurations no longer hold.
-While _being danced_ phenomenological description reaches its limit not because nothing is happening, but because the structures, systems and habits that render experience intelligible as subject and object have fallen away.
+On the _being danced_ side those configurations no longer hold; phenomenological description reaches its limit not because nothing is happening, but because the structures, systems and habits that render experience intelligible as subject and object have fallen away.
 In other words _being danced_ is a nondual experience in which, it follows, there is no self.

 But I am getting ahead of myself.